(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 Directly translated, the book title means: «Public portraits.
 Painting and photography in the construction of heroic images a Latin America since the 19th century».

-From heroes and heroines of the independence wars of the Latin American republics against the European colonial powers in the early 1800th century, to the 1900th century Latin American global "mega-stars" such as Argentine Ernesto Che Guevara and to a lesser extent Cuban Fidel Castro and Argentine first lady Eva Perón, known as Evita.
+From heroes and heroines of the independence wars of the Latin American republics against the European colonial powers in the early 1800th century, to the 1900th century Latin American global "mega-stars" such as Argentine Ernesto Che Guevara and, to a lesser extent, Cuban Fidel Castro and the Argentine first lady Eva Perón, known as Evita.

 Costa focuses his analysis of paintings and photographs on selected heroic figures.
 She also critically examines the almost total absence of, for example, the heroine Juana Azurduy, who fought for the independence of the Viceroyalty of Rio de la Plata (today Buenos Aires) from the Spanish throne.

 Costa thus illuminates the problematic nature of the absence of female hero figures throughout almost the entire 1800th century and the first half of the 1900th century.
 Only with Eva Perón, née Duarte, the Argentine first lady to President Juan Domingo Perón in post-war Argentina in the second half of the 1940s, do Latin American women and men get a public female heroine.

 Various photographs and paintings help to maintain a hero worship – i.e. an idolization – but at the same time, depending on the recipient, the opposite: A satanization and hatred of some public figures.
 This satanization has occurred over decades with particularly political and religious reasons to satanize, for example, communism's relationship to free abortion and religion – and thus used by religious right-wing parties and the Catholic Church against, for example, the Peronist party in Argentina.